Skip to Content

 From feeling like an outsider to finding her “why”

 Upon returning to Colorado, Hawzien began her career in banking.
 “A few years into my career, I went through a leadership program about finding your ‘why,’” she said.
-“After much reflection, I realized that my ‘why’ is helping marginalized people of all backgrounds feel supported and empowered.
-I want to help everyone feel valued, included and, ultimately, successful, in whatever way that means to them.
-And that’s my ultimate goal at Plante Moran.”
+“After much reflection, I realized that my ‘why’ was connected to helping marginalized people of all backgrounds in a meaningful way.
+I wanted to help everyone feel valued, included and, ultimately, successful, in whatever way that means to them.
+I decided that I could create a career with this inherent value at Plante Moran.”

-Being able to relate to people based on her own intersectionality and experiences has proven to be Hawzien’s secret weapon in her work today.
+Being able to relate to people based on her own intersectionality and experiences has proven to be Hawzien’s secret sauce in her work today.

 “Being in the DEI space, I can relate to people on so many different levels,” she said.
-“I feel lucky to be able to draw on my intersectionality as an immigrant, a refugee, a Black woman, and a mother to connect with more people.
+“I feel lucky to be able to draw on my intersectionality as an immigrant, a refugee, a Black woman, a mother, and more to help me connect with people from all walks of life.
 My background is multifaceted, which I believe allows me to develop deeper relationships with all types of people.”

 Creating a nonprofit: If not me, then who?